datawire/ambassador-docs/docs/emissary/pre-release/topics/running/ambassador.md

 ##### Incoming connection idle timeout

 * `listener_idle_timeout_ms` sets the idle timeout for incoming connections.
+The default is no timeout, meaning that incoming connections may remain idle forever.

 If set, this specifies the length of time (in milliseconds) that an incoming connection is allowed to be idle before being dropped.
 This can useful if you have proxies and/or firewalls in front of $productName$ and need to control how $productName$ initiates closing an idle TCP connection.

-If not set, the default is no timeout, meaning that incoming connections may remain idle forever.

 Please see the [Envoy documentation on HTTP protocol options](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/protocol.proto#config-core-v3-httpprotocoloptions) for more information.